monotone-studio/monotone/README.md

 The expected compression rate using `zstd` is `25-86x`, and write performance is more than `1.5 billion` metrics per second for a single thread writer.

-Please note that writing 5+ GiB into memory requires appropriate memory capacity to fit the updates until it is flushed to disk.

 Parallel writing to two independent storage instances:

 ```
 monotone bench -n -s 1000 -i2
 write: 9007800 rps (9.01 million events/sec, 2281.23 million metrics/sec), 8702.18 MiB/sec
 ```

+Please note that writing 5+ GiB into memory requires appropriate memory capacity to fit the updates until partitions are flushed to disk and CPU/compaction workers to handle the compaction.

 ----